montaigus/Card-Gen/ReadMe.md

 ## Technologies

-* Node V18.15.0
+- Node V18.15.0
+- Vite v4.3.9
+- React
+- React-query

 ## Features

-* Creating monster cards
+- Creating monster cards
-* modifying and deleting existing cards
+- modifying and deleting existing cards

 ## Setup

 to run it :

-* launch server with node
+- Launch the app with Vite

 ```
 $ cd ../"Card Gen"
-$ node Serverside.mjs
+$ vite run dev
 ```

-then open a browser page on "localhost:8000"
+then open a browser page on "localhost:5173"

 ## Status

-At the begining...
+Not writting cards on server anymore, but running on react